Yorke Peninsula: Topography

 Most of Yorke Peninsula is prime agricultural land, with mostly small rolling hills and flat plains.
-The southern end of the Hummocks Range partially extends down the top of the Peninsula, flattening out near Clinton.
-The highest point on the Peninsula is 5 km north-east of Maitland, although there is some debate as to where the Peninsula borders the Mid-North, and part of the steep Hummocks terrain may be considered part of the Peninsula.
+The southern end of the Hummocks Range partially extends down the top of the peninsula, flattening out near Clinton.
+The highest point on the peninsula is 5 km north-east of Maitland, although some debate remains as to where the peninsula borders the Mid-North, and part of the steep Hummocks terrain may be considered part of the peninsula.

-A series of shallow valleys line the interior of the Peninsula, with the main one called the Yorke Valley extending roughly from Sunnyvale, south of Paskeville through to Ramsey, between Minlaton and Stansbury.
-The predominant Yorke Valley area lies roughly in the area between Arthurton, Maitland, Ardrossan and Curramulka.
+A series of shallow valleys lines the interior of the peninsula, with the main one called the Yorke Valley extending roughly from Sunnyvale, south of Paskeville through to Ramsey, between Minlaton and Stansbury.
+The predominant Yorke Valley area lies roughly in the area between Arthurton, Maitland, Ardrossan, and Curramulka.

 The southern tip, sometimes termed the "foot", is surrounded on three sides by the ocean, and forms a 170,000 ha isolated "mainland island", with large tracts of excellent native vegetation.